 In accordance with the BC Criminal Records Review Act registrants of the College are required to undergo a criminal record check every five years.

-The criminal record check through the Criminal Records Review Program is for individuals working with children or vulnerable adults.
+The criminal record check through the Criminal Records Review Program (CRRP) is for individuals working with children or vulnerable adults.
 The law requires that registrants must authorize a criminal record check for the College and provide proof of identity.